livewire/livewire/docs/synthesizers.md

 public static $key = 'str';
 ```

-Every synth must contain a static `$key` property that Livewire uses to convert a metadata tuple like `['', { s: 'str' }]` back into a stringable.
+Every synth must contain a static `$key` property that Livewire uses to convert a [metadata tuple](/docs/hydration#deeply-nested-tuples) like `['', { s: 'str' }]` back into a stringable.
 As you may notice, each metadata tuple has an `s` key referencing this key.

-Inversely, when Livewire is dehydrating a property, it will use the synth's static `match()` function to identify if this particular synthesizer is a good candidate to dehydrate the current property (`$target` being the current value of the property):
+Inversely, when Livewire is dehydrating a property, it will use the synth's static `match()` function to identify if this particular Synthesizer is a good candidate to dehydrate the current property (`$target` being the current value of the property):

 ```php
 static function match($target) {